gszep/gpuweb/Roadmap.md

   - Consensus: MVP will include compute facilities
     - Consensus: Compute passes need to be opened and closed too
   - Consensus: MVP will include copy/blit facilities
-    - Consensus: Copy/blit passes need to be opened and closed
+    - Open Question:  Do Copy/blit passes need to be opened and closed too?
   - Open Question: Should consecutive render passes inherit state?
   - Consensus: The destination set of textures you’re drawing into can only change at a render pass boundary
   - Open Question: Should render passes include synchronization dependencies?